 Submission Deadline: At the time a Candidate is invited to submit a New Program Application, they will be notified of the dates for the next three review cycles with an opening.
 Programs must select one of the three review cycle dates provided.
 Space in the cycle will not be considered reserved until the $4,500 fee is received by ACGC.

 Review Timeline: Proposed programs reviewed in the January 15 cycle will receive their first response from ACGC by April 1.
 Proposed programs reviewed in the May 15 cycle will receive the first response by August 1.
 First response is not equivalent to approval.
 The majority of New Program Applications go through more than one round of review prior to receiving a final accreditation decision.
 The overall review timeline for this step is dependent on the quality of the application, the time taken by proposed programs to respond to requests for additional information, and the number of communications required between the board and the proposed program.
 The average time for a final accreditation decision on a New Program Application is 8-12 months, however, ACGC does not guarantee an accreditation decision by any specific date.
+Please Note: Due to COVID-19 and the impact it has on the ACGC volunteers, ACGC cannot guarantee being able to provide the first response by August 1, nor can ACGC guarantee rendering a final accreditation decision on a New Program Application within the 8-12 month time period at this time.

 Request for change in review cycle: Once a review cycle date has been selected and reserved, proposed programs may file a written request to change their review cycles.
 Requests must be accompanied by a fee as outlined below and are subject to availability: